 The User Interface

-With Reflection 2011, you can display sessions in four types of user interfaces: Ribbon, Browser, Tablet, and Classic.
+With Reflection 2011, you can display sessions in three types of user interfaces: Ribbon, Browser, and Classic.

 The Ribbon interface shares the look and feel of Microsoft Windows 7 and Office 2010.
 In the area between the Quick Access toolbar (the toolbar in the upper-left corner) and the document window is the Ribbon, a dynamic, collapsible device that organizes commands, buttons, and other controls on tabs for each task area.
 Double-click any tab in the Ribbon to hide or show the Ribbon.
 Or, if you prefer, you can map a keyboard shortcut to show or hide the Ribbon with a keystroke.Sessions using the default 3270 or 5250 keyboard map already have this action mapped to CTRL+F1.

 The Browser interface has a look and feel that is similar to the latest Web browsers.
-You can access commands from the Reflection menu or from the Quick Access Toolbar.
+You can access comands from the Reflection menu or from the Quick Access toolbar.
 You can also access commands by searching for them in the search box and then clicking on the search results.

 Workspace and Layouts